 Load kW / UPS module size = number of UPS modules required

 Additional UPS modules may then be added to achieve N+X redundancy.
 The most common practice being to add one further module for N+1 redundancy.

 Once the number of UPS modules has been determined the next step is to select a UPS frame size.
 A typical modular power systems manufacturer may offer two or three frame sizes.
 The frame can be fully or partly populated (with UPS modules).
 Best practice is to allow one to two slots (if available) for future expansion.

 The UPS frame will incorporate the necessary electrical switchgear to connect the UPS to the local mains power supply and to connect the output from the UPS modules as a system to the connected load(s).
 The UPS frame should also incorporate an overall static bypass and maintenance bypass switch arrangement.
 These switches may also be built-into some UPS modules.

 Modular uninterruptible power supplies tend to have a price premium over mono-block UPS systems including transformer-based and transformerless designs.

 Modular uninterruptible power supplies tend to be transformerless UPS allowing the individual modules to achieve high operating efficiencies of up to 97% or more in on-line mode and up to 99% in line interactive or ‘eco’ mode.
 The UPS modules are designed for hot-swap and when connected into a UPS frame are automatically detected and an initialisation process started.
 Only if the UPS modules passes the start-up and self-test procedure is it allowed to power the critical load.
-This flexibility means that a modular UPS can be ‘right sized’ for the load in operation at any given time and provide N+X resilience.
+This flexibility means that a modular power UPS can be ‘right sized’ for the load in operation at any given time and provide N+X resilience.